newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 Well, about 20 years ago, the Internet had about 280 million users.
 The web technology used at that time was quite capable of handling the traffic then.

 Fast forward to 2018.
 We now have over 4 billion Internet users.
 Facebook alone deals with 2 billion active users per month.
 That's like the entire Internet of 2010.
 Dealing with such massive traffic requires spreading our application across multiple servers.
 The problem with that is that each server is manipulating data concurrently.
 This makes it difficult to ensure data remains consistent among all servers at any given time.
-Definitely new technology is needed to solve modern problems.
+Definitely, new technology is needed to solve modern problems.

 Today, we have what is known as **Reactive Programming**, also known as **Reactive Architecture**.
 The goal of this technology to help developers build applications that are responsive, resilient, scalable and message-driven.

 As an Angular developer, you have access to this technology via the open-source RxJS library.
 This comes already shipped in your project.
 You don't have to install anything.
-This means you can easily build an application that is easy to scale, and will always remain consistent whether traffic is high or low.
+This means you can easily build an application that is easy to scale and will remain consistent whether traffic is high or low.

 Reactive programming is a comprehensive topic that needs a chapter of its own.
 For the sake of clarity, I'll just mention only the RxJS classes and operators that we'll use to build the application.